-The new album taps into late Romantic emotions
+The new album from sisters Lea and Esther Birringer taps into late Romantic emotions

 Following their debut recording from three years ago, which featured seldom-played repertoire from the 20th century, their new label Rubicon Classics now releases their second album 'Lifelines', containing late Romantic works.
 This sees the two sisters dramatically bridge the gap between the musical worlds of emotions of the 19th century, spanning the works of the phenomenal Edvard Grieg to the emotive elegies of Franz Liszt to the highly dramatic César Franck.